David Fa'alogo: South Sydney Rabbitohs

 Fa'alogo was again selected for the ANZAC Test again in 2008.
 In August 2008, Fa'alogo was named in the New Zealand training squad for the 2008 Rugby League World Cup, and in October 2008, he was named in the final 24-man Kiwi squad.
 Fa'alogo played in the New Zealand team that defeated Australia in the final of the 2008 World Cup to claim New Zealand's first title.

 In September 2009, he punched coach Jason Taylor during end of season celebrations, knocking him to the ground.
 He was reportedly provoked by Taylor's 'rough horseplay' and had his contract terminated due to the incident.

 Huddersfield Giants

 In May 2009, Fa'alogo signed a four-year contract with Super League club Huddersfield Giants starting in 2010.
-In 2011, Fa'alogo was selected in the inaugural Exiles squad for the Rugby League International Origin Match against England at Headingley.
+In 2011, Fa'alogo was selected in the inaugural Exiles squad for the International Origin match against England at Headingley.
 He was again selected to play for the Exiles in 2012.